 Enable G-Sync and you have a very fluid and buttery smooth gaming experience.
 What G-Sync does is essentially match the refresh rate of your monitor with that of the output from your GPU.
 What this mean is that you get no stuttering and no screen tearing during rapid motion in games.
 You do require a DisplayPort cable (which you get in the box) and a G-Sync capable GPU.
 Also, G-Sync works within a certain range of refresh rate outside of which you will experience tearing so this is something that should be kept in mind.

 All this paired with the beautiful and accurate AHVA IPS panel, visuals appear stunningly gorgeous on the large AHVA IPS panel.
 While blacks may not appear as deep as an LED, you get pretty close.
 Photos, videos and games will all appear vibrant and bright without looking over saturated.
-The movies will also benefit with the extraordinary colors.
+Movies will also benefit with the extraordinary colors, feeling much more immersive.

 The matte coating on the panel also serves to give you the best experience possible.
 No glare or reflections can be seen even under direct lighting.